rajat4665/web-scraping-with-python/readme.md

 	<li>one can run Scraping with BeautifulSoup.py file in python by run this cammand in terminal "python3 Web Scraping with BeautifulSoup.py"</li>
 	<li>one can run Scraping with BeautifulSoup.ipynb file in jupyter notebook /li>
 	<li>one can install juypyter notebook by this command "pip3 install jupyter"</li>
+	<li> CLI scraping tool is underdevelopment only beta version  is available now </li>
 </ul>